CribonGarge/temporary-notes-app/README.md

 # temporary-notes-app

- This is an archive because noodle was a stinky and doesn't like perserving her history!!!! i also did this to annoy her.
+ This is an archive because sooosheie was a stinky and doesn't like perserving her history!!!! i also did this to annoy her.

  :D